 Transitioning from home ownership to apartment living can be a major adjustment.
 My adventure down this rabbit hole started when my focus shifted from home audio systems to portable gear.
 I was in need of a way I could listen to music more discreetly, avoiding knocks on the door telling me to turn it down.
 All the while maintaining the high quality, I had grown accustomed to with home audio gear.
 Thus, my shift in focus to portable, personalized gear, at least until I purchase my next home.

 Having the ability to listen to audiophile gear, anytime, anywhere is my specific passion.
 To carry this thought further, I do not enjoy being tethered to a desk while listening.
 There are many desktop aficionados that love their rigs and they spend time, effort and money perfecting their desktop setup, to me there is no excitement in that.
 The desktop environment is static and not dynamic.
 The on-the-go environment creates more challenges in finding audio nirvana.
-I love the challenge of finding the ultimate gear for multiple environments and scenarios.
+I love the challenge of finding the ultimate gear that is versatile enough for multiple environments and scenarios.

 A little about my review style.
 I may post a graph or chart but it is only for reference, because what you hear is the most important.
 Graphs cannot display tone, timbre or emotion.
 My mission is to give the reader an idea of what they can expect when deciding where to spend their hard-earned dollars.
 I like to highlight a little about the packaging and accessories, a little about the build quality and my take on what type of sound signature you can expect, with some pairings and comparisons thrown in for good measure.